 The governments and parliaments of Estonia, Latvia, and Lithuania cooperate closely.
 The forum for intergovernmental co-operation is the Baltic Council of Ministers.
 Parliamentary co-operation takes place through the Baltic Assembly.

-In recent years the most important cooperation topics have been foreign and security policy, defence cooperation, energy, and transport.
+In recent years the most important areas of cooperation have been foreign and security policy, defence cooperation, energy, and transport.
 Cooperation in the field of economics has become more project-based, relying on common interests.
 The joint endeavours of the Baltic states are pragmatic and practical.

 The priorities for Baltic cooperation during Latvia’s chairmanship in 2019 are: